Bacolod: Basketball

+The Greg Gasataya Basketball (GGBL) League is the most prominent and prestigious inter-barangay basketball league of the city since 2017 to the present.

 Karate

 The 1996 Philippine Karatedo Federation (PKF) National Championships and the 20th PKF National Open 2007 were held in the city.
 Both events were hosted by La Salle Coliseum of the University of St. La Salle.
 The tournaments were contested by hundreds of karatekas all over the country.

 Golf

-There are two major golf courses in the city; the Bacolod Golf and Country Club and the Negros Occidental Golf and Country Club.
+There are two major golf courses in the city: the Bacolod Golf and Country Club and the Negros Occidental Golf and Country Club.
 The city hosted the 61st Philippine Airlines Inter-club Golf Tournament and the 2008 Philippine Amateur Golf Championship.
 A Golf tournament sponsored by the City Mayor is also held every Masskara.

 Mixed martial arts

 Bacolod is home to many mixed martial arts competitions including quarterly fights hosted by the Universal Reality Combat Championship.

 Parkour

 The first Parkour team in Negros, known as "Parkour Bacolod", started in late 2007.

 Culture

 Masskara Festival

 The MassKara Festival (Hiligaynon: Pista sang Maskara, Filipino: Fiesta ng Maskara) is an annual festival held on the fourth Sunday of October in Bacolod.
 Dancers wear masks, which is where the festival gets its name.